-Audit and Risk Committee:
+1. Audit and Risk Committee:

-Comprises three Authority Members.
+Consists of at least two Authority Members.
 The role of the Audit and Risk Committee (ARC) is to support the Authority in relation to its responsibilities for issues of risk, control and governance and associated assurance.
 The ARC is independent from the financial management of the organisation.
 In particular the ARC ensures that the internal control systems including audit activities are monitored actively and independently.
 The ARC reports to the Authority after each meeting, and formally in writing annually.

-The Members of the ARC are: Sean Coyle (Chairperson), Ian Britchfield and Sheelagh Malin.
-There were 4 meetings of the ARC in 2017.
+The Members of the ARC are: Ian Britchfield (Chairperson) and Sheelagh Malin.
+There were 4 meetings of the ARC in 2018.